 If you have been charged with prostitution, you may be embarrassed and/or anxious to make the charges go away as quickly as possible.
 Some people even plead guilty to prostitution charges just to “get it over with.”
 Unfortunately, pleading guilty will result in a permanent criminal record.

 Our goal is to resolve the charges as quietly as possible, while avoiding the stigma of a criminal conviction.
 You should never discuss the charges with police or with anyone other than your attorney.

-If you’ve been charged with prostitution, call now to set up a consultation.
+If you’ve been charged with prostitution, call now for help.

 To defend Prostitution charges in New York, call 716-633-4300 to discuss your case with Prostitution Defense Lawyer Norman Mattar.